DevsOnTap/react-snap/Readme.md

 * `onJsonFetch`

-  Called every time JSON file is fetched.
+  Called every time JSON file is fetched, with `route` and `json` passed to it.

   It needs to be a string, path to the file which contains a callback function.
 Function needs to be file's default export.